Center for Health & Wellbeing Construction Begins

 The Center for Health and Wellbeing will emphasize taking care of not just the body, but the mind and spirit, too.
 The intentionally integrated facility will inspire healthy living, reverse chronic diseases and increase longevity.

-“Every part of the facility, from top to bottom, is designed to help people become and stay healthy,” said Patty Maddox, president and CEO of the Winter Park Health Foundation.
+“Every part of the facility, from top to bottom, is designed to help people become and stay healthy,” according to Patty Maddox, president and CEO of the Winter Park Health Foundation.
 “This is especially important for a community such as Winter Park.
 More than 33,000 seniors live within five miles of where we’re building the new center, and this will give them a ‘one-stop shop’ with not only fitness facilities, but access to medical services and programs for wellness and wellbeing.”

 The center will help people of all ages and fitness levels live longer and live better when it opens in late 2018.